RichardNeat/FE-BePresent/README.md

 ## Project setup

-By default, 'npm install' will install all modules listed as dependencies in package.json.
+By default, 'npm install' will install all dependencies in the package.json file.
 In this case this will install:

     "axios": "^0.27.2",
     "cheerio": "^1.0.0-rc.12",
     "core-js": "^3.8.3",
     "vue": "^3.2.13",
-    "vue-router": "^4.0.3"
+    "vue-router": "^4.0.3",

-The following will need to be installed as devDependencies (npm install -D "@vue/cli-plugin-babel" for example)

     "@vue/cli-plugin-babel": "~5.0.0",
     "@vue/cli-plugin-router": "~5.0.0",
     "@vue/cli-service": "~5.0.0"